megastep/bin2c/README.md

 Convert binary files to C arrays for easy inclusion within your existing code.

-It sometimes makes sense to bypass the entire management of the resources, especially for smaller or more sensitive files.
+It sometimes makes sense to bypass the entire management of binary resources, especially for smaller or more sensitive data files.
-The data becomes availably as a single array that can be parsed in memory any way you like.
+The data becomes available as a single array that can be parsed in memory any way you like.

 Building
 ========